-Brayden Murdock joined the KNOP News team in February 2016 as the Weekend Meteorologist.
+Brayden Murdock joined the NBC Nebraska weather team in February 2016.

 Brayden was born and raised in Ohio and was always fascinated with weather.
 Some of his earliest memories were taking walks in the rain during summer.
 His passion for meteorology took him to Ohio University where he became a Forcaster for Scalia Laboratory for Atmospheric Analysis.
 He soon realized how much he enjoyed explaining the weather nd got his start in broadcasting at WOUB-TV in Athens, Ohio.
 Brayden said a fond farewell to Ohio University and WOUB when he graduated in December 2014.

 Brayden loves weather photography and often tries to snap a few pictures of oncoming storms.
 In his free time, Brayden likes to watch hockey (especially the Colorado Avalanche), play games, and drive around.

 At 6'5", Brayden is the tallest member of the NBC Nebraska team!

 Brayden loves to talk and see weather pictures so feel free to reach out to him on social media at any time!

 "It will return schools to a time where rape, assault and harassment were swept under the rug," said an advocacy group for sexual assault survivors.

 "There's really no way to describe just the pure devastation," a fire official said.

 “It’s not so much what I have seen but what I haven’t seen,” said Dave Freeman, 74, a volunteer and retired school superintendent.
 “There’s not much that’s recognizable.”

 Caravan members who traveled to the border on foot from Central America start the lengthy process of applying for political asylum in the U.S.